-This stroller is the top of the line from a very prestigious stroller company.
-It’s the best they offer.
-The price tag is very large, but all aspects of this stroller are totally wonderful!
+This stroller is a high-quality option from Britax who makes really solid baby gear.
+The price tag is higher than some others on our list but all aspects of this stroller are totally wonderful!

 Why It’s Good for Age 4

 So what makes it particularly good for a preschool-aged kid?
 Here are my favorite parts:

 - Canopy.
 Kids at this age are very good complainers.
 So if you don’t want to hear whining about how the sun is on them or how they are getting rained on, you just extend this very large canopy with built-in visor.
 It’s waterproof and UPF 50+ and will cover them completely.
 Extra: you can watch them through the peek-a-boo window on top.